SAP-samples/ui5-typescript-walkthrough/steps/10/README.md

 -   `description`: Similarly, we make the description text language-dependent by referencing the `appDescription` text from the resource bundle using the handlebar syntax: {{key}}

-> :warning: **Remeber:** <br>
+> :warning: **Remember:** <br>
-> Properties of the resource bundle are enclosed in two curly brackets in the descriptor.
-This is not an OpenUI5 data binding syntax, but a variable reference to the resource bundle in the descriptor in handlebars syntax.
-The referred texts are not visible in the app itself but can be read by an application container like the SAP Fiori launchpad.
+> Properties of the resource bundle are enclosed in two curly brackets in the manifest.
+This is not an OpenUI5 data binding syntax, but a variable reference to the resource bundle in the manifest in handlebars syntax.

 In addition to the `sap.app` namespace, there are two other important namespaces:
 The **`sap.ui`** namespace is used for UI-specific attributes and comes with the following main attributes:

--   `technology`: This property specifies the technology used for the application; the value is `UI5`.
+-   `technology` \(mandatory\): This property specifies the technology used for the application; the value is `UI5`.

 -   `deviceTypes` \(mandatory\): This property defines the supported device types for the application.
 It is an object that contains three boolean properties: `desktop`, `tablet`, and `phone`.
 Each property indicates whether the application is designed to be used on that particular device type.
 We define all three device types as "true", which means that our application is intended to be used on desktops, tablets, and phones.